Skip To Main Content

 Duration: 8 weeks (sessions 1 & 2)

 Class notes: This course accelerates a student’s placement in the Calculus sequence, preparing them for upper division coursework in Calculus I, AP Calculus, AP Statistics, and/or AP Computer Science.
-It is offered in the afternoon from 9:00-11:45 a.m.
-Visitation students who complete this course over the summer are eligible for (Honors) Math Analysis during the school year pending their performance.
+It is offered in the morning from 9:00-10:45 a.m.* Visitation students who complete this course over the summer are eligible for (Honors) Math Analysis during the school year pending their performance.

 Prepare for Calculus success with our Precalculus course!
 Explore number systems, polynomial, exponential, rational, and logarithmic functions, alongside sequences and series.
 Dive into trigonometry, anchored in the unit circle, periodic functions, and identities.
 This course is your key to mastering foundational concepts for a seamless transition to Calculus.